XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 - Use the [`peers`](peers.html) command to return a list of all `rippled` servers currently connected to your validator.
 If the `peers` array is `null`, you don’t have a healthy connection to the network.
 If you've set up your validator using the instructions in this document, the `peers` array should include the same number of objects as the number of peers defined in your `[ips_fixed]` stanza.

     If you listed a public hub in your `[ips_fixed]` stanza and it is busy, it may reject your validator's connection.
 In this case, you may end up with fewer connections than configured in your `[ips_fixed]` stanza.
-Your validator continues to connect to the public hub.
+Your validator retries the connection if it's initially rejected.

     If you are having trouble maintaining a reliable and safe connection to the network and haven't set up connections using public hubs or proxies, see [4.
-Connect to the network](#4-connect-to-the-network].
+Connect to the network](#4-connect-to-the-network).
 Using one of the methods described in the section may help your validator remain healthily connected to the network.

 - Use the [`server_info`](server_info.html) command to return some basic information about your validator.
 The `server_state` should be set to `proposing`.
 It may also be set to `full` or `validating`, but only for a few minutes before moving into `proposing`.